KamalA7med/Console-Snake-Game/README.md

 ## 🔮 Future Improvements

 * *Fix Flickering:* Implement a smoother rendering technique instead of constantly using Console.Clear().
-* *Self-Collision:* Add logic to detect if the snake hits its own tail.
 * *High Score:* Save the highest score to a text file.

 ## 📜 License